ftx/monitoring-opentsdb-iot-ovh/README.md

 ### Simple monitoring with IoT Database (RunABove) :v:

-With this script, you can monitors a basic informations and sent it to the IoT PaaS on RunAbove platform (OVH) If you have ideas for develop it, don't hesitate to make a pull request.
+With this script, you can monitor basic informations and send it to the IoT PaaS on RunAbove platform (OVH) If you have ideas to enhance it, don't hesitate to make a pull request.

 ![alt tag](http://www.flotix.jp/wp-content/uploads/2015/12/Sélection_007.png)